frankzhao/SubmissionApp/README.md

 This project uses Rails 3.2.15, as it says in the Gemfile.

 Currently, it uses sqlite3 for a database.
-This will change before the project goes into production.
+This will probably change before the project goes into production.
 It also stores data files in `/upload`.

-Once you download it, install necessary dependencies with `bundle install`.
+On a Mac, get Rails set up, install necessary dependencies with `bundle install`.
 Then run `rake db:reset` to get the database set up.
 To seed it with demo data, run `rake db:seed`.

+On Ubuntu, if you run the `ubuntu_setup.sh` script, it should install necessary dependencies and get the whole thing set up.

 To run the tests, first run `rake db:test:prepare`, then run `rspec`.
 You should see lots of pretty green lines.